robert-westenberger/knowledgebase/frontend-masters-notes/typescript-fundamentals-v3.md

 * The return type for an interface is `:number`, and for its type alias it's `=>number`.
 * Because we provide types for the functions `add` and `subtract`, we don't need to provide type annotations for each individual function's argument list or return type.

+### void
+`void` is a special type, that's specifically used to describe the return values.
+A return value from a `void` function is explicitly meant to be ignored.